pytorch/tutorials/prototype_source/vulkan_workflow.rst

     import torch
     print(torch.__version__)

 At the time of writing of this recipe, the version is 1.8.0a0+41237a4.
-You might be seeing different numbers depending on when you check out the code from master, but it should be greater than 1.7.0.
+You might be seeing different numbers depending on when you check out the code from main, but it should be greater than 1.7.0.

 Android build